exoterra-corp/thrustercontrolscripts/README.md

 This script will attempt to install the required python packages and then add the user to the dialout group for serial communication.

+## Running the example.py
+example.py is located under scripts/example.py and shows how to fire the thruster in a step-by-step process.